lfost42/networking/README.md

 # 100Devs

-I didn't want to create a new repo for every 100Devs project so I'll be storing them here.
+I didn't want to create a new repo for the smaller 100Devs projects so I'll be storing them here.